 TODO: write a service which your code can use to keep another service alive for a bit.

 A scope’s main code typically looks like this:

-- cleanly stop itself
+cleanly stop your service.

-Scopes typically don’t need to access its own scope object.
+Scopes typically don’t need to access their own scope object.
 It’s stored in a contextvar and can be retrieved via scope.get() if you need it.
 For most uses, however, asyncscope’s global scope object accesses the current scope transparently.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.